HackTricks-wiki/hacktricks/macos/macos-security-and-privilege-escalation/README.md

 ### SIP - System Integrity Protection

 This protection was enabled to **help keep root level malware from taking over certain parts** of the operating system.
 Although this means **applying limitations to the root user** many find it to be worthwhile trade off.\
-The most notable of these limitations are that **users can no longer create, modify, or delete files inside** of the following four directories in general:&#x20;
+The most notable of these limitations are that **users can no longer create, modify, or delete files inside** of the following four directories in general:

 * /System
 * /bin